-It’s been great working with Nesta’s Destination Local project over the past few months.
+It’s been great to work with Nesta’s Destination Local programme over the past few months.
 Like other sectors, local news has seen its fair share of disruption and, as local print papers decline, it’s interesting to see how independent online media are stepping into the breach.

 In September 2015 Nesta announced that it was awarding funding to ten very local (“hyperlocal”) publications, including On The Wight (Isle of Wight), Star & Crescent (Portsmouth) and A Little Bit of Stone (Staffordshire).
 The funding was accompanied by support and training and was intended to help participants “define and measure their success online”.

 I was brought in to help with social media analytics.
 Although the resources I produced were created for hyperlocal publishers, the practical advice is relevant to anyone publishing online today – so whether you’re a blogger, content marketer or freelancer, please take a look!

 - A Guide To Social Media Analytics (video)

 - Twitter Chat On Social Media Analytics (Storify)

 - Six Great Insights Social Media Analytics Can Give You (blog)

 I hope you find these useful.
 I’ve tried to make my recommendations as jargon-free as possible and they’re all low-cost to implement.